Samillion/mpv-ytdlautoformat/README.md

 - To enable VP9 codec, change `enableVP9` to `true`.
 - To change frame rate, adjust `FPSLimit`, default is `30`.

-FPS can be more than 30, however it depends on some factors:
+FPS (frame rate) can be more than 30, however, it depends on some factors:
 - Can the video stream run that limit?
 - Can your hardware run that limit?

-That is way frame rate is set to 30 by default, which is the default in most streaming and video websites.
+That is why frame rate is set to 30 by default, which is the default in most streaming and video websites.

 # How is this script useful?
 Some streaming websites do not offer multi-quality per video (Openload, for example).
 So if you have `ytdl-format` in `mpv.conf` set to only play 480p or 720p videos, mpv/youtube-dl will not run it because it cannot find a video with the specified format.